AmeerRizvi/google-analytics-dashboard-nextjs/README.md

 # Google Analytics Dashboard (Next.js)

 A modern, responsive dashboard for visualizing Google Analytics data using Next.js 15 and Google Analytics Data API.
+This project provides a clean, user-friendly interface to monitor real-time and historical analytics data.

 ![project-preview](https://github.com/user-attachments/assets/3a32be96-8275-4532-a520-cef883d4b3e9)